WOZ value and valuation

 Why is my neighbor's property rated lower?

-This may be because, for example, your home is larger, located on a larger lot or better maintained.
+This may be because, for example, your home is larger, located on a larger lot, or better maintained.
 Often the difference lies in the components/outbuildings.
 Perhaps one home has an addition, dormer or canopy and the other does not.
 If it is exactly the same, this should be figured out by the appraiser.

 Does the valuation include my remodel, dormer or new shed?